 The Best Branching Strategies For High-Velocity Development

-Development teams need to move fast.
-Parallel development allows developers to work on tasks simultaneously as part of a team.
+Branching strategies help development teams move fast.
+It can orchestrate parallel development allowing developers to work on tasks simultaneously as part of a team.
 And parallel builds and testing ensure developers get the feedback they need quickly.

 But as projects and teams grow, working in parallel becomes more complex.
 Because it’s not just about merging changes within a team.
 Complex products have several teams that need to integrate code.